DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dyskeratosis is the presence of premature or altered/ abnormal keratinocyte differentiation.
 Histologically the abnormal keratinocytes have increase/accumulation of keratin filaments leading to a hypereosinophilic cytoplasm (pinker on H&E) and shrunken hyperchromatic nuclei (ie, they are small and dark-staining).

-Elastosis is a histological process of increasing the amount of elastic fibres in the skin.
-Elastic fibres are responsible for the pliability of the skin, contributing to dexterity of the fingers.
+Elastosis is a histological process of increasing the number of elastic fibres in the skin.
+Elastic fibres are responsible for the pliability of the skin, contributing to the dexterity of the fingers.

 Flame figures are pink (eosinophilic) degenerate collagen bundles and eosinophil granules.
 Flames figures may be seen in Wells syndrome (eosinophilic cellulitis).